The physics of boundary conditions in reaction-diffusion problems

-where $\kappa^\ast = \mathcal{N} k_1/\rho_c$.
+where $\kappa^\ast = \mathcal{N} k_1$.
 We thus learn that the BP formula corresponds to the limit of infinite internal degradation of ligand molecules when the kinetics of complex formation at the membrane is properly accounted for.
 Moreover, the intuitive prescription $\kappa^{\ast}\propto \mathcal{N}$ posited by Shoup and Szabo~\cite{Shoup:aa} is recovered here self-consistently.
 Interestingly, our calculation unveils the correct interpretation of the {\em intrinsic} reaction rate $\kappa^\ast$, beyond the physical ambiguity of circular sinks.
-Not surprisingly, in this minimal model it is the probability per unit time of complex formation, $k_1$, that determines how effective a ligand absorber is a receptor-covered cell.
-Of course, if the kinetics of ligand binding and the degradation chain were described in more detail, the calculation would provide more insight into how the inner workings of the whole biochemical pathway should enter the overall intake rate.
-Perhaps a little more surprisingly, we also discover that $\kappa^\ast \propto \rho_c^{-1}$.
-This simply means that $n$ cells with similar numbers of receptors are $n$ times less effective individually at ligand degradation~\footnote{This conclusion strictly holds provided $\rho_0 \gg \rho_c$, which allows one to describe ligand diffusion and binding in the presence of a single cell in the first place.}, which is the signature of mass-action law, encoded in the kinetics of ligand binding at the cells' membranes.\\ In summary, in this paper we have introduced a simple, yet powerful, idea that allows one to address problems in molecular kinetics in solution on totally new grounds.
+Not surprisingly, in this minimal model it is the ligand-receptor association rate constant, $k_1$, that determines how effective a ligand absorber is a receptor-covered cell.
+Of course, if the kinetics of ligand binding and the degradation chain were described in more detail, the calculation would provide more insight into how the inner workings of the whole biochemical pathway should enter the overall intake rate. \\ In summary, in this paper we have introduced a simple, yet powerful, idea that allows one to address problems in molecular kinetics in solution on totally new grounds.
 Instead of relying on the old idea of supplementing the diffusion equation with empirical fully or partially absorbing boundary conditions, we have shown that it is possible to derive the appropriate BCs self-consistently from the geometry of the reaction boundary and the details of the chemical reaction network.
 In our scheme, this can comprise reactions occurring in the bulk and at the reaction surface alike.
-The extent of the proposed change of perspective can be readily appreciated from the vastness of the potential applications of our idea.
+The extent of the proposed change of perspective can be readily appreciated from the potential applications of our idea.
 For example, with reference to ligand binding at a cell's membrane, the biochemical kinetic network considered may be enriched by including different receptors, other surface proteins that activate/inhibit them, more complex steps associated with internalization and recycling and a more detailed description of the degradation chain.
-In principle, our method should provide a rigorous microscopic strategy to investigate how ligand binding regulates the functioning of any signaling pathway to any desired level of biochemical accuracy. \\ More generally, our idea may be readily employed to investigate time-dependent reaction diffusion problems too, as well as complex non-spherical reaction boundaries or even multiple disconnected boundaries arranged according to some pattern~\cite{Galanti:2016ab}.
-The latter perspective appears especially intriguing, as our method would allow one to explore how neighbouring reaction surfaces influence each other with respect to a given microscopic kinetic model.
+In principle, our method should provide a rigorous microscopic strategy to investigate how combined ligand diffusion and binding regulate any signaling pathways.
+These include signaling cascades related to the emergence of polarisation in cells steered by non-equilibrium self-generated gradients~\cite{Tweedy:2020vv} created close to their plasma membrane through mechanisms such as the scheme~\eqref{e:LRscheme}.
+These gradients can in principle be measured experimentally and compared with our predictions based on detailed models of the underlying biochemical networks. \\ More generally, our idea may be readily employed to investigate time-dependent reaction diffusion problems too, as well as complex non-spherical reaction boundaries or even multiple disconnected boundaries arranged according to some pattern~\cite{Galanti:2016abc}.
+The latter perspective appears especially intriguing, as our method would allow one to explore how neighbouring reaction surfaces, e.g. clusters of cells, influence each other with respect to a given microscopic kinetic (signaling) scheme within a physically and biologically transparent model.